amanking/amanking-ruhoh-blog/posts/from-practitioner-to-coach-i.md

 ### Disclaimer

-The above is an over-simplification that highlights the basic tenants of this strategy.
+The above is an over-simplification that highlights the basic tenets of this strategy.
 Creating capable internal coaches will be more difficult in some teams than another.
 It will also not happen overnight.
 Sometimes even good internal coaches do not have enough experience to guide teams under difficult circumstances.
-There is a need for a structured support system for such an initiative to be successful.
+A structured support system is needed for such an initiative to be successful.

 We will go deeper into these details in subsequent articles.
-Till then, stay tuned!
+Until then, stay tuned!